 Timeline

-TSCA PFAS Reporting rule originally proposed an 18-month timeline from the 11/13/23 effective date until the reporting period ended on USEPA’s Central Data Exchange (CDX) portal.
-On September 5, 2024, EPA issued the direct final rule to extend the reporting period start by eight months, establishing a reporting closeout date for most reporters of January 11, 2026.
-This graphic shows the original and updated dates:
+TSCA PFAS Reporting rule originally proposed an 18-month timeline from the November 13, 2023 effective date until the reporting period ended on USEPA’s Central Data Exchange (CDX) portal.
+The May 13 interim final rule will extend the reporting period start by yet another ten months, establishing a reporting closeout date for most reporters of October 13, 2026.
+This graphic shows the updated dates:

 Reporting